sethvargo/go-envconfig/README.md

 }
 ```

-The `noinit` tag is only applicable for pointer fields.
-Putting the tag on a
+The `noinit` tag is only applicable for pointer, slice, and map fields.
+Putting
-non-struct-pointer will return an error.
+the tag on a different type will return an error.

 ## Extension